harshalmadnani/agent-k/agentk/README.md

 # AgentK - Kadena Ecosystem Guide

 AgentK is an AI-powered chat application and terminal interface built for the Kadena ecosystem.
-It provides users with a friendly, interactive way to learn about Kadena's blockchain technology, get updates on crypto news, and interact with various AI agents.
+It provides users with a friendly, interactive way to learn about Kadena's blockchain technology, get updates on crypto news, and interact with various AI agents specialized in blockchain and cryptocurrency knowledge.

 ## 🚀 Features